Jhessiny/jhessiny/README.md

 ### I'm Jhéssiny Mattos

-I'm a web developer, graduating in Software Engineering.
-I'm passionate about technology and its power to change people's lives.
+I'm a web developer and I'm passionate about technology and its power to change people's lives.

 <h2 align="center"> Primarily using: </h2>